relaycorp/awala-pong/docs/index.md

 - Command: `node build/main/bin/background-queue.js`
 - Environment variables:
   - `ENDPOINT_KEY_ID` (required).
-The id for the current long-term node key pair; this value should be updated when doing key rotation.
+The base64-encoded id for the current long-term node key pair -- This is typically an X.509 serial number, hence the base64 encoding.
+This value should be updated when doing key rotation.
   - Redis environment variables (see below).
   - Vault environment variables (see below).